catalyst/moodle-paygw_alipay/README.md

 # Alipay  #

+This plugin was developed thanks to funding from Xi’an Jiaotong-Liverpool University (https://www.xjtlu.edu.cn)

-This plugin allows a site to connect to Alipay China using the PHP EasySDK available here:
+The plugin allows a site to connect to Alipay China using the PHP EasySDK available here:
 https://github.com/alipay/alipay-easysdk/tree/master/php

 Note: This SDK doesn't appear to support the Alipay Global site at this stage.